14Og/RL-projects-team-8/README.md

 - $s'$: next state

 Exploration is managed by $\epsilon$-greedy policy:
-- With probability $\epsilon$, choose random action
+- With probability $\epsilon$, choose random action, otherwise, choose action with highest Q-value
 - Otherwise, choose action with highest Q-value
+The exploration rate $\epsilon$ is initially set to $1$.
+After each episode, $\epsilon$ is multiplied by a discount factor of $0.999995$, gradually reducing its value until it reaches a minimum of $0.01$.
+This decay schedule ensures extensive exploration early in training and a shift toward exploitation as learning progresses.
 ---

 ## Development History